Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Predictive Boundary Calculus and Deformation Theory

 \begin{proof} Fix admissible phase data $(A,\Phi,\circ)$, and let $\mathcal P$ be any algebraic phase extracted from this data.
 By the axioms of Algebraic Phase Theory, the defect structure and interaction law induced by $(A,\Phi,\circ)$ determine, functorially and at finite depth: the canonical defect filtration, the defect rank, and the termination length.
 These are intrinsic functions of $(A,\Phi,\circ)$ and do not depend on any particular presentation of $\mathcal P$.

 The boundary depth is defined to be the first filtration level at which one of the axioms fails to propagate.
-Since defect growth and interaction constraints are fixed by the admissible data, the point at which an axiom must fail is determined by that same data; the point at which an axiom must fail is structurally forced by that same data.
+Since defect growth and interaction constraints are fixed by the admissible data, the point at which an axiom fails is determined by that same data within the boundary calculus.
 This gives the boundary depth and identifies which axiom fails there.

 The boundary stratification is then obtained by separating the boundary data according to which axiom fails first at the boundary depth.
-Because the axioms are independent and their validity at each filtration level is decided by the induced defect and interaction structure, the resulting strata and their types are again fixed by $(A,\Phi,\circ)$.
+Because the failure modes are structurally distinct and their validity at each filtration level is decided by the induced defect and interaction structure, the resulting strata and their types are again fixed by $(A,\Phi,\circ)$.

 The rigidity island $\mathcal I_{\mathcal P}$ is defined as the maximal subphase on which all axioms hold at every filtration depth.
 Its intrinsic invariants (defect rank, termination length, interaction signature) are computed entirely from the restriction of the defect and interaction data to this subphase, so they are also determined by the original admissible data.